 Prospective Lessees will be required to provide a site specific description of their proposed activities (a "culture description") to the Harbor District for approval.
 Additionally, if a Lessee plans to alter their culture operations (for example, but not limited to, the culture footprint, equipment type or number of animals) the Lessee must submit a revised culture description to the Harbor District for approval.
-Culture descriptions must clearly demonstrate that (1) the general methods proposed are consistent with those in the standardized Lease and this DEIR, and (2) the thresholds established in this DEIR will not be exceeded by the culture activities.
+Culture descriptions must clearly demonstrate that (1) the general methods proposed are consistent with those in the standardized Lease and this EIR, and (2) the thresholds established in this EIR will not be exceeded by the culture activities.
 These determinations are at the discretion of the District in consultation with other permitting agencies.
 The following steps will be taken to ensure compliance with lease requirements.

 Step 1.
-The culture descriptions provided by prospective Lessees will be reviewed by Harbor District staff to ensure that they are consistent with Lease requirements (and therefore with this DEIR and other associated regulatory requirements).
+The culture descriptions provided by prospective Lessees will be reviewed by Harbor District staff to ensure that they are consistent with Lease requirements (and therefore with this EIR and other associated regulatory requirements).

 Step 2.
-Harbor District staff will visit the culture sites to assess the proposed culture layouts and further ensure consistency with Lease requirements.
+Before, during and immediately after installation of culture equipment, Harbor District staff will visit the culture sites to assess the proposed culture layouts and further ensure consistency with Lease requirements.
+Staff from all permitting agencies, agencies commenting on this EIR, and any other interested agency will be invited to attend the site visits to provide input.

 Step 3.
 If it is determined that the proposed activity is consistent with Lease requirements, and any other Harbor District requirements, then the District will enter into a Lease with the Lessee, and the Lessee may implement their culture activities as proposed.
+When a lessee proposes a new culture method or an adaptation of the general culture methods, staff from all permitting agencies, agencies commenting on this EIR, and any other interested agency will be invited to provide input regarding the appropriateness of the method.